Ryan Murray

 Before joining Devon Chambers and focusing on crime, Ryan worked as a freelance County Court advocate, during which he appeared in nearly 2,500 civil hearings on Circuit.
 Ryan retains a small civil practice – both advisory and advocacy-based – in areas of housing, insolvency and contract.

-His background has led to considerable demand for Ryan to act for parties in regulatory matters, which fall within a civil jurisdiction but arise from a criminal context.
-Recent such instructions include contempt proceedings, committals arising out of alleged breaches of anti-social behavior injunctions and applications by the Police.
+His background has led to considerable demand for Ryan to act for parties in regulatory matters, which fall within a civil jurisdiction but often arise from a criminal context.
+Recent such instructions include contempt proceedings, committals arising out of alleged breaches of anti-social behaviour injunctions and applications by the Police.
+Ryan is particularly sought after by both the Police and Appellants to act in/advise upon appeals against the revocation of firearms/shotgun licences.

 Ryan is regulated by the Bar Standards Board.